 A War hammer was a weapon used in the late medieval period and it had two major variations.
 The Long war hammer was a pole weapon and was primarily used to target mounted fighters.
-The Short war hammer, on the other hand, was used for combat at close quarters.
+The Short war hammer, on the other hand, was used by the mounted warrior at close quarters.
 Longer war hammers were called mauls.

-War hammer refers to a medieval weapon which was shaped like a hammer.
+Warhammer refers to a medieval weapon that was shaped like a hammer.
 One side of the weapon was blunt and heavy, like a hammerhead, and was meant to strike with maximum impact.
 The other side of the weapon was spiked and this was used to inflict sharper damage on the enemy’s body.
 The head of the hammer was mounted on shafts varying in length from 1 foot to 5 feet.

-The material used in the making of war hammer varied greatly from one group of soldiers to another.
-Typically, the hammer and the spike was made from solid metals such as iron, steel or bronze.
-This was done so that the strike from the blunt hammer head could deliver maximum impact on an armour.
+The material used in the making of Warhammer varied greatly from one group of soldiers to another.
+Typically, the hammer and the spike were made from solid metals such as iron, steel, or bronze.
+This was done so that the strike from the blunt hammerhead could deliver maximum impact on armor.
 The handle was made of wood and varied in length.

 War hammers were made by blacksmiths who wrought the metal to be used into the shape of a hammer and a pike.
 This “head” was then mounted on a wooden shaft.
 The shaft had a socketed head in which the head of the hammer fitted closely, unlike early medieval hammers where the heads were simply lashed into the shafts.

 The war hammer was used for two purposes.
 Its hammer-end was used to strike the enemy with full force.
-Even if the enemy wore plate armour, the sheer force of the impact was meant to harm him significantly.
+Even if the enemy wore plate armor, the sheer force of the impact was meant to harm him significantly.
 The pike-head of the war hammer was equally effective because of its sharp blade.
 It could be used to pierce into the enemy’s body.
-Even if the enemy was protected with intricate plate armour, the wielder of the war hammer could find an opening in the armour and this is where he struck with the pike head.
+Even if the enemy was protected with intricate plate armor, the wielder of the war hammer could find an opening in the armor and this is where he struck with the spiked head.